 Early mechanical clocks were powered by a weight, the constant pull of gravity providing the energy to power the movement.
 However, this is not practical for a personal clock, otherwise known as a watch.
 After all, no-one wants to walk down the street with a kilogram of lead hanging from a cord on their wrist.
 The invention of the spring-powered movement in the 15th century, suddenly made personal timepieces practical.

-The problem with spring-powered movements is that the energy provided by the springs reduces as it unwinds.
+The problem with spring-powered movements is that the energy provided by the springs reduces as they unwind.
 If you are old enough to remember clockwork toys, you will recall that a spring-powered car will accelerate rapidly when released, but slow drastically as the spring unwound.
 Apply this to a watch and you will have a timepiece that becomes significantly less accurate as the spring unwinds.
 However, there was an ingenious solution to the loss of torque as the spring unwinds, the fusee.
 I have heard this pronounced as fu-see from antique watch experts.
 The word comes from the French fusée, meaning wire wound around a spindle.

 The fusee works using a geared system, which offsets the loss of torque as the spring unwinds and provides a consistent source of energy.
 It’s similar too, and looks like, the derailleur gear on a bike.
 The fusee is a conical shape with a spiral groove in which the chain sits.
 No-one knows who invented the first fusee movement, but an illustration from Leonardo Da Vinci in 1490 shows a fusee on a machine of an unknown purpose.
 The earliest known clock with a fusee, also the earliest existing spring-powered clock, is the Burgundy clock, believed to have been made for Phillipe the Good, Duke of Burgundy (c.
 1430) which is now in the German National Museum.